Variety store

-A variety store (also five and dime (historic), pound shop, or dollar store) is a retail store that sells general merchandise, such as apparel, automotive parts, dry goods, toys, hardware, home furnishings, and a selection of groceries.
+A variety store, dollar store, or pound shop, historically also five and dime, is a retail store that sells general merchandise, such as apparel, auto parts, dry goods, toys, hardware, furniture, and a selection of groceries.
 It usually sells them at discounted prices, sometimes at one or several fixed price points, such as one dollar, or historically, five and ten cents.
-Variety stores do not include larger formats: general merchandise superstores (hypermarkets) such as Target and Walmart.
-Warehouse clubs like Costco, grocery stores, and department stores are also not considered variety stores.
+Variety stores, as a category, are different from general merchandise superstores, hypermarkets (such as those operated by Target and Walmart), warehouse clubs (such as Costco), grocery stores, or department stores.

+Dollar stores that sell food have been alleged to create food deserts: areas with limited access to affordable and healthy food.
+This is alleged to occur when dollar stores outcompete local businesses, and soon become some of the only grocery store–like businesses available in some areas.

 Economics

 Pricing and margins

 Some items are offered at a considerable discount over other retailers, whereas others are at the same price point.
 There are two ways variety stores make a profit: